Home » Koh Mak » Getting to Koh Mak

 FIying down to Trat Airport with Bangkok Airways from Suvarnabhumi Airport is the quickest way (and most expensive) to get to Koh Mak.

-The final flight of the day, PG307, landing at 17.15 (all year), will not make any connection, meaning an overnight stay in Trat or Laem Ngop itself or Laem Sok.
+The final flight of the day, PG307, landing at 17.15 (all year), will not make any connection, meaning an overnight stay in Trat or Laem Ngop or Laem Sok.

 Bangkok Airways’ telephone number is 02 270 6699 or 039 551 654-5, www.bangkokair.com